How Are Fees Charged For Collections Cases?

 Our clients frequently ask us how we charge fees for collections cases.
 Most law firms that recover unpaid accounts receivables usually charge by the hour or the contingency fee system.
 Some use a hybrid system that charges a fixed fee and contingency fee.

-At Isenberg & Hewitt, PC, in Atlanta, we believe that charging a reasonable hourly fee is in the best interests of our clients.
+At Isenberg & Hewitt, PC, in Sandy Springs, we believe that charging a reasonable hourly fee is in the best interests of our clients.
 We also recover interest and attorney’s fees from the debtor whenever possible.
 This can make collections a profit center for your business rather than a cost.

 Why Reasonable Hourly Fees Are Better For Creditors